WordPressUtilities/wpucontactforms_zohocrm/README.md

 Link WPUContactForms results to Zoho CRM

 ## How to use :

 - Configure the plugin with a client ID and a client Secret.
 - Install WPUContactForms & create a form.
-- Add `` to each field you wish to zend into Zoho CRM.
+- Add a `zohocrm_field_name` attribute to each field you wish to zend into Zoho CRM.

 ### Example :